Table of Contents

 The Cassandra Complex

-Individual environmental activists are termed Cassandras if their warnings and foretellings are mocked.
+Individual environmental activists are termed Cassandras if their warnings are mocked.
 In the corporate world, the name Cassandra is used to refer to those who can predict rises, falls, and crashes of the stock market.

 Cassandra Facts